microsoftgraph/msgraph-typescript-typings/README.md

     })

 ```
+## Supported editors
+Any TypeScript app can consume these types when using at least TypeScript 2.0.
+We've verified this in the following editors:
+* Visual Studio Code
+* WebStorm
+*

 ## Note about date values
 All DateTimeOffset values are returned as strings from Microsoft Graph and should be wrapped in ```new Date()``` at runtime.